shreekar2005/Building_own_OS/OSOS/README.md

 - Using `#include <>` for standard libraries
 - Using `#include ""` for OSOS specific libraries, e.g. libraries in `./kernel_src/include/`
 - Naming OSOS kernel libraries with prefix `'k'`, e.g. kiostream, kmemory, etc
+- **Naming convensions :**  pointer names : `abc_xyz_pqr`, class/struct names :  `AbcXyzPqr` or `ABC_XyzPqr`, function/variable names : `abcXyzPqr`

+### 4. Interrupts :
+- **PIC (Programmable Interrupt Controller):** It recieves hardware Interrupt Requests (IRQs) and send the interruptNumber to CPU.
+CPU then go to IDT entry correspondin to interrupt number.
+There are 2 PICs (Master and Slave) and Slave is attached to one of input line of Master PIC
+- There are **Software Interrupts** that are recieved by CPU (e.g. divide by zero with interruptNumber = 0x00).
+So we should make their handlers also and keep their reference in IDT.
+- **Main Issue** : Actually PIC also recives IRQ number from 0x00 (e.g. Timer IRQnumber=0x00, Keyboard IRQnumber=0x01).
+So PIC just cannot forward that number to CPU because then CPU will just call same handler for 'divide by zero' and 'Timer' interrupt.
+So we will add some offset(0x20 for Master PIC and 0x28 for Slave PIC) such that new interrupt number of IRQ will not conflict with Software Interrupt number.

 ---